of graduate employers say relevant experience is essential to getting a job with them

 You will also have an individual study programme to help you build the skills and experience you need to progress onto higher education or gain employment.

-- 5 GCSEs at grade 4 (grade C) or above, including maths, English and science
+5 GCSEs at grade 4 (grade C) including English Language, Maths and Science, or equivalent.

-Students who achieve the overall grade of DMM from this qualification will be automatically guaranteed an interview for Physiotherapy BSc (Hons) at University College Birmingham.
+Students who achieve 128 UCAS points from this qualification will be automatically guaranteed an interview for Physiotherapy BSc (Hons) at University College Birmingham.

 Teaching and assessment